SpaceX rocket blasts off, then lands - too hard - on ocean barge

 “This might change completely how we approach transportation to space,” SpaceX Vice President Hans Koenigsman told reporters during a prelaunch press conference.

-After sending the capsule on its way to orbit, the rocket’s first stage flipped around, fired engines to guide its descent, deployed steering fins and landing legs and touched down on a customised barge stationed about 200 miles (322 km) off the coast of Jacksonville, Florida.
+After sending the capsule on its way to orbit, the rocket’s first stage flipped around, fired engines to guide its descent, deployed steering fins and landing legs and touched down on a customized barge stationed about 200 miles off the coast of Jacksonville, Florida.

 “Rocket landed on droneship, but too hard for survival,” SpaceX founder and Chief Executive Elon Musk posted on Twitter.
 During a previous landing attempt in January, the rocket ran out of hydraulic fluid for its steering fins, causing it to crash into the platform.